HACCP plan

 4. Build a monitoring procedure system for CCPs

-5. Identify corrective action procedures
+5. Establish corrective action procedures

 6. Establish verification procedures

-7. Record-keeping and documentation
+7. Align on record-keeping and documentation processes

-A HACCP plan is an internationally recognized food safety management system that addresses the hazards in your food operations by carefully identifying them and assigning preventive measures.
 This food safety system aims to prevent any foodborne illness and other adverse health consequences of poor food employee practices from occurring.
 We also invite you to read more about the HACCP definition.
 Writing a HACCP plan involves several subsequent steps that you need to follow to achieve the system's best advantages.

-How do you complete a HACCP plan?
+How do you create a HACCP plan that complements your HACCP system

 Making your own HACCP plan in-house promotes a sense of ownership and a general understanding of your food operations.
 In case of problems, you can resolve unexplained system failures if you know your plan in-depth.
-While making a HACCP plan from scratch can be tedious, some food companies seek the advice of independent experts such as food safety consultants from regulatory agencies in the food industry.

-Preparation step 1.
-Review your prerequisite programs
+1. Review your prerequisite programs

 The first step to creating a HACCP plan is to check your prerequisite programs.
-These programs are an essential foundation of your HACCP initial plan and ensure the basic conditions of the manufacturing process and service.
-They address minimum quality standards regarding sanitary design principles, general food safety and hygiene practices, employee health, proper environmental conditions, and proper employee training.
+These programs are foundational to your eventual HACCP plan and ensure the basic conditions of the manufacturing process and service.

 Some basic prerequisite programs that can easily address low-risk food safety concerns may include:

-Preparation step 2.
-Perform the five preliminary tasks of HACCP plan
+2. Perform the five preliminary tasks of HACCP plan

 Before building a complete HACCP plan, you need to clearly lay out important information about your products and food operations and establish a working team for the task.
-These preliminary steps are summarized and explained below.
+These preliminary steps are explained below.

-1. Build your HACCP team: Who is responsible for creating the HACCP plan?
+Who is responsible for creating the HACCP plan?

-Individuals responsible for creating the HACCP plan are key company employees from each department in your food business.
-Building a HACCP plan is not the sole responsibility of a food business manager.
 Before you can put up a plan, you will need to build your HACCP team.
 Your team must consist of people who know how to make a HACCP plan or its basic principles.

-To make an efficient team for your HACCP plan-making, your members must come from any position responsible for your food production process to offer expert advice from their fields.
 Having a team of purely quality control personnel or just a food manufacturing plant manager may lack the necessary information regarding equipment's technicalities.
 Similarly, a team composed entirely of only food engineers may lack expertise in quality control aspects.

-Some of the members who will be tasked with establishing your HACCP system may include representatives from the quality assurance, engineering, manufacturing, logistics, and managerial departments.
 Each representative must have substantial information about how the business operates.
-They will be responsible for raising both safety and quality concerns about the HACCP system concerning their departments and contributing to addressing them.
+They will be responsible for raising both safety and quality concerns about the HACCP system concerning their departments and contribute to addressing them.

 2. Identify your product's intended use and general food group

-A HACCP plan is a food safety management specific to a food business.
-It sets out rules, standards, and preventative measures for operating to produce safe food products.
 As such, it is important to identify the nature of your business, products, and target market to become the basis of your HACCP system.
 Below are some of the most important information that you need to provide for your HACCP plan:

 Describing the product you are analyzing gives your team an idea of what hazards may be involved.

-• Complete description of the product,
+• Complete description of the product

-• Ingredient declaration,
+• Ingredient declaration

-• Allergen information,
+• Allergen information

 • Specifications and general food group

-• Physical dimensions and visual appearance, and
+• Physical dimensions and visual appearance

-• Method of storage between packaging and the end user.
+• Method of storage between packaging and the end user

 The sample description of general food groups

-Your product description becomes more useful if the details become very specific.
 Information such as the chemical and physical parameters of the raw materials and the finished product's titratable acidity level, moisture level, water activity, salt concentration, product formulation control, and chemical composition will contribute to hazard identification and their analysis.
-This information may also include specifications from suppliers, including minimum enteric pathogen load.

 3. Identify target consumers

 Your team will also be responsible for identifying which market segment your product is made for.
 This step is particularly essential if your product is intended for niche consumers, which refers to those who have intolerances or weak immune systems.
-These groups include infants, pregnant, the elderly, and individuals with special diet needs.

 Example of the market segment